-4.2 The Leahy Laws:
+3.2 The Leahy Laws

-There are two "Leahy Laws," known as such due to Senator Leahy's authorship, one for DoS and DoD.
+There are two "Leahy Laws," known as such due to Senator Leahy's authorship, one for the DoS and one for the DoD.
 The Leahy Laws apply to a "unit of the security forces."
-Individuals who are not members of the security forces but who participate in activities under an award - such as politicians, academics, community members, and so forth - generally do not need to be vetted under the Leahy Laws1.
-The U.S. government includes torture, extrajudicial killing, enforced disappearance, and rape under color of law as gross violation of human rights (GVHRs) when implementing the Leahy law.
+Individuals who are not members of the security forces but who participate in activities under an award-such as politicians, academics, community members, and so forth-generally do not need to be vetted under the Leahy Laws1.
+The U.S. government includes torture, extrajudicial killing, enforced disappearance, and rape under color of law as gross violations of human rights (GVHRs) when implementing the Leahy law.
+Incidents are examined on a fact-specific basis.
+"Security forces" may include any entity or unit-including individuals-authorized by a state or political subdivision-such as a city, county, commune, etc.-to use force to accomplish its mission.
+Security force and national defense force units in Bangladesh, Bolivia, Colombia, Guatemala, Mexico, Nigeria, Turkey, Indonesia, Lebanon, and Saint Lucia have been denied assistance due to the Leahy Laws.